-PAL 201 Hockey Skills Canada 1 credit Academy - Open
+PAL 201 Hockey Skills Canada Academy - Open 1 credit

 This is a highly intense, ice hockey skills program has the following aims:

 - to improve the ice hockey skill level of the students, while complimenting their continued involvement in minor hockey within their home community. - to provide students with on-ice hockey skill sessions and off-ice hockey skill sessions - to analyse the role of individual responsibility in enhancing personal health and analyse the social factors that influence personal health.